 I am going to continue the blog while working at King’s so it will come as no surprise that it might take on a slightly more research focused theme.
 Hopefully I can help provide some useful insight into the growing evidence around this remarkable nutritional intervention for Irritable Bowel Syndrome (IBS).

 Personally I cannot wait to start; it’s a new career for me in the academic world of research after 5 years working in the NHS as a dietitian.
-I finished my masters in clinical research in October 2013 so to get my first research role on a topic I am really interested in amazing.
-I am going to miss some things about my old job role, especially the learning disability team in Hackney whom I work closely with and the patients I see in that role.
+I finished my Masters in Clinical Research in October 2013 so to get my first research role on a topic I am really interested in is amazing.
+I am going to miss some things about my old job role, especially the learning disability team in Hackney whom I worked closely with and the patients I see in that role.

 It’s great to get the interaction with people from the blog and on twitter along with the interaction I will get with all dietitians being trained on the low FODMAP diet in my new role.
 Look out for some new developments with the King’s FODMAP team soon!

 Anyway wish me luck, I have just started this week!
 See you back online soon.